flybaflyba/Request-Handling-TA/README.md

 ## Features:

 - Students send request without registration, but data validation
-- Only one request allowed for one student at one time
+- Students can lookup a list of their submitted requests with email address (not including pasT requests)
-- Tutor registration with secret code from professor
+- TA registration with secret code from professor
-- Tutor login to take request
+- TA login
-- Tutor logout
+- TA logout
-- Real time updates of request of all students and tutors
-- Real time updates for students: waiting, request taken, and done
-- Tutoring info for subjects
-- Tutors are classified by departments, each Tutor can only see requests from certain departments.
+- TAs are classified by departments, each TA can only see requests from that department
+- TA's view on requests on in two sections: taken requests and new requests
+- TA can view request detail
+- Instruction for subjects (html)

 ## Future features:

-- Tutors select subjects they are tutoring for upon sign up
-- Requests history
+- TA view Requests history
 - etc

 A few resources: